-Samples retrieved from the subsurface were field screened for radioactivity and visually inspected.
-Samples were placed in a stainless-steel bowl, and the material was crushed, if necessary, with a decontaminated rock hammer and stainless-steel spoon to allow material to fit into the sample containers.
+Samples for volatile organic compound (VOC) analysis were collected immediately upon retrieval of the split-spoon core barrel or hand auger to minimize the loss of VOCs during the sample-collection process.
+The remaining material was then field screened for radioactivity and visually inspected.
+After the VOC samples were collected and field screened, the remaining sample material was placed in a stainless-steel bowl, and the material was broken, if necessary, with a decontaminated rock hammer or stainless-steel spoon to fit the material into the sample containers.

-Samples for volatile organic compound (VOC) analysis were collected immediately to minimize the loss of subsurface VOCs during the sample-collection process.
-After collection of VOC samples, a stainless-steel scoop and bowl were used to transfer samples for the remaining analytical suites to sterile sample collection jars or bags for transport to the SMO.
+A stainless-steel scoop and bowl were used to transfer samples to sterile sample collection jars or bags for transport to the SMO.
 The sample collection tools were decontaminated immediately before each sample was collected (see section B-5.7) in accordance with an approved subcontractor procedure technically equivalent to SOP-5061, Field Decontamination of Equipment.